 Tourist can see their houses closely as well they can see daily livings in their village depending upon what time of their visit.
 The village has its own floating school, visiting clinic, visiting shop, restaurant, club.
 The village is completely self-contained, with a school, church, basketball court, and alligator farm.
 Also you can visit other attraction sights such as;

 Prek Toal Bird Sanctuary

-The bird sanctuary at the Prek Toal core area of the Tonle Sap Boisphere Reserve has been call “the single most important breeding ground in Southeast Asia for globally threatened large waterbirds”.
-The Boisphere cover 31,282 hectares at the northwest tip of the Tonle Sap Lake and plays host to species including Greater and Lesser Adjuncts.
-Blank headed lbis, Painted Stork, Milky Stock, Spot-billed Pelican.
-Grey-Headed Fish Eangle and many more species.
+The bird sanctuary at the Prek Toal core area of the Tonle Sap Biosphere Reserve has been call “the single most important breeding ground in Southeast Asia for globally threatened large waterbirds”.
+The Biosphere cover 31,282 hectares at the northwest tip of the Tonle Sap Lake and plays host to species including Greater and Lesser Adjuncts.
+Blank headed ibis, Painted Stork, Milky Stock, Spot-billed Pelican.
+Grey-Headed Fish Eagle and many more species.
 Of the tree Biosphere core areas on the Tonle Spa Lake, Prek Toal is the most accessible from Siem Reap and the most popular with birdwatchers.
 The best time of your for viewing is the dry season when floats of migratory birth congregate at Prek Toal.

-That is a cluster of three villages of stilted house build within the floodplain and about 16 km from southeast of Siem Reap Province.
-The villages are primatrily of Khmer and have about 3000 inhadbitants between them.
+That is a cluster of three villages of the stilted house build within the floodplain and about 16 km from southeast of Siem Reap Province.
+The villages are primarily of Khmer and have about 3000 inhabitants between them.